 GM1 CAMO.A.305(g) Personnel requirements introduce Safety Training which is Merged with Human Factors.

-(a) The scope of the safety training and the related training programme will differ significantly depending on the size and complexity of the organisation.
+(a) The scope of the safety training and the related training programme will differ significantly depending on the size and complexity of the organization.

-Note 3 – How will this be managed and co-ordinated in your organisation?
+Note 3 – How will this be managed and coordinated in your organization?

 Safety training should reflect the evolving management system and the changing roles of the personnel who make it work.